If you missed part 1 you can find it here

 Would you have thought those times were possible for someone who was never an elite sprinter in the first place?
 At fifty I can’t even run the times he’s achieving in his late sixties.
 Not because it’s necessarily beyond me but because I’ve never trained specifically for them.
 How you train is a bigger determinant of your performance than your age.

 Steve Peters is the World Champion for his age group, so he is obviously something of an outlier, but there are many former Olympians who are no longer competing who could be faster.
 Steve isn’t even the world record holder in his age categories.
-Below are tables of the age-graded world records for both men and women, correct at time of writing in June 2021.
+Below are tables of the age-graded world records for both men and women, updated in June 2022.

 Age group world records for 100m